salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 Link 6: Of course, some people watching this demonstration may have been skeptical; after all Maxwell Chicombutso wasn't the first 'inventor' who claimed to have obtained a free energy machine.

- He wasn't even the first man from Africa who had made such a claim.
-Nor was he the first man of African origin, previously featured on Mind of Steele, to have claimed to have such a device: That honor goes to Sacha Stone, who you may remember is promising to power his Kentucky micronation entirely on 'Zero Point Energy'.
+He wasn’t even the first African man to make such a claim.
+Nor was he the first to appear on Mind of Steele— that honor goes to Sacha Stone, who you may remember is promising to power his Kentucky micronation entirely on ‘Zero Point Energy’.

 It's often said that the hardest part of making a "free energy" machine is working out where to hide the battery.
 Sacha Stone didn't even bother - he just plugged his into a wall socket.
 At least Maxwell Chicombutso isn't making that mistake!